mathieuhardy/resolve/docs/developers/components.md

 # Components

-We're following the atomic design for VueJS components.
+We follow an atomic design for VueJS components.
 The idea is to have composable components some small, some bigger.

 ## Atoms